 This week the 42-time England international joined the Hornets on a three-year deal after his Arsenal contract expired at the end of June.

 The very fact Watford – going into their fifth season in the top flight – could lure a player who’s won the Premier League, FA Cup, three League Cups and the FIFA Club World Cup speaks volumes.

 Volumes for the rapid progress the Hornets have made on and off the field since winning promotion four years ago, and volumes for Welbeck’s misfortunes since leaving Manchester United.

 Louis van Gaal’s decision to allow the homegrown lad to leave Old Trafford was not popular.
 When Arsenal paid £16million for Welbeck in September 2014, it looked like a huge coup for the North Londoners.

-But things did not work out in North London.
-In five seasons with the Gunners, injuries limited Welbeck to just 46 Premier League starts.
+But things did not work out for Welbeck.
+In five seasons with the Gunners, injuries limited him to just 46 Premier League starts.
 In fact, he only surpassed ten top-flight starts on two occasions – his first and penultimate seasons with Arsenal.

 As a Gunner, Welbeck had spells in the treatment room forcing him to miss 11 games, 30 games, 29 games and 41 games; a total of 714 days lost to injury – very nearly two years.